CarloWood/ai-utils/README.md

 ./autogen.sh
 </pre>

-and commit all your changes.
+to let cwm4 do its magic, and commit all the changes.